ansible-collections/overview/collection_requirements.rst

 The sanity tests MUST pass but adding some tests to the ignore.txt file is an allowed method of getting them to pass.
 All entries in ignores.txt MUST have a justification in a comment in the ignore.txt file for each entry.
 Reviewers can block acceptance of a new collection if they don't agree with the ignores.txt entries.

-All CI test MUST run against every PR & commit to the repo
+All CI test MUST run against every PR & commit to the repo.

 All CI tests MUST run against at nightly to ensure that repos without regular commits are tested against latest version of ansible-test from each ansible-base version tested. `Ansible Collection Template <https://github.com/ansible-collections/collection_template/blob/main/.github/workflows/ansible-test.yml>`_. includes an example of how to achieve this

-FIXME to write a guide "How to write CI tests" (from scratch / add to existing) and put the reference here
+FIXME to write a guide "How to write CI tests" (from scratch / add to existing) and put the reference here.

 Unit Testing
 ============